What is the Paddle Antrim Festival?

 Checkpoint 1: Central Lake Thurston Park Pavilion by near playground – parking is along streets – 8:45 AM

-Checkpoint 5 Elk Rapids Rotary Park – Park in parking lot by Swan Statue – 6:30 AM
+Checkpoint 5 Elk Rapids Rotary Park – Park in parking lot by Swan Statue (not at launch) – 6:30 AM

 Checkpoints 3 & 4: Torch River Bridge DNR Parking lot – Recreation Passport required – 6:55 AM